Wave Generator Overview

 By selecting this option the user can import a wave using wave component data.

-when this option is selected a button appears Import Components File which allows the user to import a .txt
+when this option is selected a button appears Import Components File which allows the user to import a .txt file containing the wave component information.

 This file must contains frequency [Hz], amplitude [m], phase [deg] and direction [deg] information of the wavefield in four columns.